-This article is part of the April 2010, Vol. 21 issue of Pros and cons of moving to the cloud
+This article is part of the April 2010, Vol. 21 issue of Virtual Data Center

 IT managers should consider the pros and cons of cloud computing migration, and find a balance between the rewards and risks associated with moving a data center to the cloud.